Lesson Ideas and Activities

 Include your Dig Pit or Sand Box to run through, and end with fishing at the Water Table if you want to include a real challenge with an element of mess!

 Set time challenges and get children competing against each other to travel across the course, cheering each other on in true Ninja Warrior style!
-Children can sell Sport Relief Wristbands and refreshments during the event to raise funds.

 4. Outdoor Gym Equipment Challenge